Among all household chores, removing vomit stains from carpet is one of the most unpleasant.

 Additional Tips

-- Since prevention is the best practice, it is advisable to Scotchgard a carpet.
-It protects the carpet by making it vomit resistant, therefore cleaning off a vomit stain is easier.
+2. Since prevention is the best practice, it is advisable to Scotchgard a carpet.
+It protects the carpet by making it vomit-resistant; cleaning off a vomit stain is easier.

-- When cleaning off fresh vomit from a carpet, it is advisable to scoop the vomit off the carpet first with a spatula or hands (wearing rubber gloves, of course!).
-You should not rub the vomit into the strands since it makes the cleaning harder.
+3. When cleaning fresh vomit from a carpet, it is advisable to scoop it off the carpet first with a spatula or hands (wearing rubber gloves, of course!).
+You should not rub the vomit into the strands since cleaning is harder.

-- A good carpet care practice is to open the windows and let the air circulate inside the home to remove any foul odor.
-If you have area rugs, bring it outside as it helps take away any nasty smells, leaving it fresh.
+4. A good carpet care practice is to open the windows and let the air circulate inside the home to remove any foul odor.
+If you have area rugs, bring them outside as they help take away any nasty smells, leaving them fresh.